-So what makes Weave stand out from the crowd of similar mobile networking apps?
+So what makes Lunchclub stand out from the crowd of similar mobile networking apps?
 I can think of at least three big things:

 Read also: Dating startups on scene

-If you want to start growing your professional network, take the first step by downloading Weave from the App Store or Google Play.
+If you want to start growing your professional network, take the first step by downloading Lunchclub from the App Store or Google Play.
 It’s free.

 CityHour: “Meet real people, make business happen”